Naihra/CozyGroveSaveMod/README.md

 Name of the slots are "cg_save.sf" "cg_save_2.sf" "cg_save_3.sf".

 ### Recycler
-Takes imp essence and greens from your inventory only, not from storage.
+Takes imp essence, greens and ingots from your inventory only, not from storage.

-In the current version you get 3 lower rank essences for each one you recycle and 2 greens.
+In the current version you get 3 lower rank essences for each one you recycle and 2 for greens and ingots.

 They max at 50, if it were to generate more than that the excess will be lost, but different stacks are treated separatedly.